MoeMod/CSMoE/README.md

 3. purchase and download Counter-Strike on Steam
 4. find cstrike and valve directory in steamapps
 5. launch iTunes and select the APP in file sharing
-6. drag csbtem, cstrike, valve into iTunes
+6. drag csmoe, cstrike, valve into iTunes
 7. run the app on the SpringBoard \
 Note : Thanks to the fxxking App Store limitations, you must reinstall it every week or it will crash (no need to recopy resources).
 ### macOS
 1. download ***-macos-x64 and ***-GameDir and extract them together
 2. purchase and download Counter-Strike on Steam
-3. copy cstrike and valve directory to where the csbtem locates
+3. copy cstrike and valve directory to where the csmoe locates
-4. run csbtem_macos.sh with Terminal \
+4. run csmoe_macos.sh with Terminal \
 Note : If it results in a black window, try to drag it and then the menu will appear.

+## Building
+### Generic
+- This project uses C++14 standard, and please ensure that your compiler supports it.
+### Windows
+- Visual Studio 2017 projects can be found in msvc/csmoe.sln
+- Download SDL2-devel-2.0.9-VC.zip from http://www.libsdl.org/ and put them into SDL2/
+- It should be OK to build with both x86 and x64. \
+  Note : You can also use cmake to build with mingw, etc.
+### macOS & Linux
+- Build with CMake
+- Set SDL2_PATH to where the SDL2 locates
+- It should be OK to build with both x86 and x64.
+### Android
+- Put this repo into jni/src/xash3d
+- Build APK with elipse, Android SDK level 21, Android NDK r12b or maybe newer version
+- arm64-v8a is not supported.
+Please build armeabi, armeabi-v7a, x86 only.
+### iOS
+- TODO
+- supports both armv7, arm64.

 ## License
 This repo is licensed under GPLv3 license, check LICENSE file for details.